freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

 > [!NOTE]
 > Our contributing documentation is powered by `docsify`, and we have special parsing for message boxes like this one.
 If you see strings that start with `[!NOTE]`, `[!WARNING]`, or `[!TIP]`, these words should NOT be translated.

-### How to translate documentation with internal links
+### How to Translate Documentation with Internal Links

 When you work on translating contributing documentation, watch out for internal links targeting a different section of the documentation.